All posts

 It has been announced today (2022-05-24) during the MS Build event.
 The blog post includes a download link.
 Unfortunately, the Docker container is not quite ready yet.

-Anyway, because I’m a #TeamXE, I had to check out if there are any new goodies there.
+Anyway, because I'm a #TeamXE, I had to check out if there are any new goodies there.
+Extended Events are how I investigate errors, so a new SQL Server version is Christmas morning.
 So, I took an XE event list from Microsoft SQL Server 2019 (RTM-CU16) and the new one from Microsoft SQL Server 2022 (CTP2.0) and compared them.

 There are precisely 500 new events between those two versions.